MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ### Support parameters for protecting computers running client operating systems with DPM
 **Issue**: Support for backing up Windows clients with DPM.

 **Workaround**: DPM 2022 can backup Windows 10 and Windows 11 client computers.
-For information about supported workloads, see [What can DPM back up](/SystemCenterDocs/dpm/dpm-protection-matrix.md).Review the full list of supported workloads here
+For information about supported workloads, see [What can DPM back up](/SystemCenterDocs/dpm/dpm-protection-matrix.md).
+Review the full list of supported workloads here

 ::: moniker-end

 ### Support for protecting computers running server operating systems with DPM

-::: moniker range="<=sc-dpm-2019"
+::: moniker range="<=sc-dpm-2016"
 **Issue**: The following protection scenarios are supported:

 -   Windows Server 2012 R2 can be protected with DPM 2012 R2 and later.